progit/progit/pl/06-git-tools/01-chapter6.markdown

 	stash@{1}: WIP on master: c264051...
 Revert "added file_size"
 	stash@{2}: WIP on master: 21d80a5... added number to log

-W tym przykładzie, dwie poprzednie zmiany również zostały zapisane, masz więc dostęp do trzech.
-Możesz ponownie nałozyć tą którą ostatnio stworzyłeś, przy użyciu komendy, widocznej w tekście pomocy do komendy stash: `git stash apply`.
-Jeżeli chcesz nałożyć jedną ze starszych zmian, wskazujesz ją poprzez nazwę, w taki sposób: `git stash apply stash@{2}`.
+W powyższym przykładzie, dwie poprzednie zmiany również zostały zapisane, masz więc dostęp do łącznie trzech.
+Możesz ponownie nałozyć tą którą ostatnio stworzyłeś, przy użyciu komendy widocznej w tekście pomocy do komendy stash: `git stash apply`.
+Jeżeli chcesz nałożyć jedną ze starszych zmian, wskazujesz ją poprzez nazwę w taki sposób: `git stash apply stash@{2}`.
 Jeżeli nie podasz nazwy, Git założy najnowszą i spróbuje ją zintegrować:

 <!-- In this case, two stashes were done previously, so you have access to three different stashed works.
 You can reapply the one you just stashed by using the command shown in the help output of the original stash command: `git stash apply`.
 If you want to apply one of the older stashes, you can specify it by naming it, like this: `git stash apply stash@{2}`.
 If you don’t specify a stash, Git assumes the most recent stash and tries to apply it: -->